 - Certificate of Employment (if employed)

-Note: Before you upload all your documents, I suggest that you organize the file name for each scanned copy so the assessor can easily track the arrangement of your documents.
+Note: All scanned documents are in JPEG format.
+Before you upload all your documents, I suggest that you organize the file name for each scanned copy so the assessor can easily track the arrangement of your documents.

 – Juan dela Cruz old passport page 1, Juan dela Cruz old passport page 2, Juan dela Cruz old passport Nth page